onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 Detailed examples:

-``StopApplication Playbook`` – StopApplication Playbook shall return control and a completion status response only after xNF application is fully stopped, all processes/services stopped.
+``StopApplication Playbook`` – StopApplication Playbook shall return control and a completion status response only after VNF or PNF application is fully stopped, all processes/services stopped.

-``StartApplication Playbook`` – StartApplication Playbook shall return control and a completion status only after all xNF application services are fully up, all processes/services started and ready to provide services.
+``StartApplication Playbook`` – StartApplication Playbook shall return control and a completion status only after all VNF or PNF application services are fully up, all processes/services started and ready to provide services.

 **NOTE**: Start Playbook should not be declared complete/done after starting